Can Asthma Be Cured Permanently?

 The cornerstone of asthma management is the “asthma action plan”.

-Your action plan sets out, in writing, what medicines you take and what to do if you’re experiencing a flare.
+Your action plan describes in writing what medicines you take and what to do if you’re experiencing a flare up of asthma symptoms.
 It helps you identify if symptoms are getting worse and when you should seek medical help.

 Not only does a plan help you manage your asthma, but it makes it easier for others to support you.
 For example, you can give your child’s school a copy of their plan.
-This way, teachers know who to contact in an emergency.
+This way, teachers know how to respond to a breathing problem and who to contact in an emergency.

 Inhalers